alexmen656/appcore/README.md

 ## AI transparency

+- Screenshot pipeline: AI was mainly used for debugging Xcode-related code around screenshot generation.
+- Landing page: Parts of the landing page were built with AI assistance.
-I used AI mainly for debugging Xcode-related code around the screenshots pipeline, and also for parts of the landing page.
-I also used it for the MCP server, since recreating all web API endpoints again in a different format for the AI is mostly just repetitive busywork.
+- MCP server: AI was used because recreating all web API endpoints again in a different format for the AI is mostly just repetitive busywork.

-- Docs - I had no time to write proper docs yet
+- Docs: All markdown docs are currently written with AI assistance because I had no time to write proper docs yet.
+This is subject to change in the future.
-- iOS app
+- iOS app: The iOS app was developed with strong AI assistance.
+Its primary goal is sending notifications.

 ## Credits